neil-unomaha/CIF_CYBR_8950/Milestone 2.md

 ## Environment Setup and Hardships

-## Setup CIF 4 Test Environment

-The following example shows how to setup a CIF test environment with Ubuntu 16.04 server running in a virtual machine
+The following example shows how to setup a CIF 4 test environment with Ubuntu 16.04 server running in a virtual machine

 ### Installation